Where to Stay in Campinas

 Insider tip: Visit the Mercado Municipal for an authentic taste of local produce and snacks; it's less touristy than many other markets and offers great value.

-Safety in Campinas
+Stay in Nova Campinas

 Exercise cautionSolo Female Travel